laurentpayot/floweret/README.md

 )

 getConstructor(1)    // function Number()
-getConstructor(null) // TypeMismatch: Argument #1 should be of type 'not 'undefined or null'' instead of null.
+getConstructor(null) // TypeError: Argument #1 should be of type 'not 'undefined or null'' instead of null.
 ```

 * **:coffee:** `not` is a reserved CoffeeScript word.
 Use another identifier for imports in your CoffeeScript file: